Updated July, 2023

 Net farm income, accrual - cash net income adjusted for inventory changes and accrued expenses.
 Represents a return to unpaid labor, net worth (equity), management, and profit.

 Value of farm production - value of crops produced (at market price), livestock production (net of feed and purchased livestock), inventory value gain or loss, and miscellaneous income.
 This measures the total production per farm.

 Management return - accrual net farm income less 4% interest on value of equity (net worth), and wages for operator and family labor.
 The wage rate used for operator labor was $2,500 per month.

 Inventory value gain or loss - change in value of crops or livestock sold due to differences in opening inventory price and final sale price.

 Livestock returns per $100 feed fed - value of livestock production minus livestock purchases, divided by value of feed fed, multiplied by 100.

-Machinery cost per crop acre - total of machinery repairs, fuel, custom machine hire, utilities, machinery depreciation and auto expense, less 75 percent of all custom hire income received, divided by crop acres.
-Depreciation is estimated at 10 percent of current value of the machinery.
+Machinery cost per crop acre - total of machinery repairs, fuel, custom machine hire, utilities, machinery depreciation and auto expense, less 75% of all custom hire income received, divided by crop acres.
+Depreciation is estimated at 10% of current value of the machinery.
 Interest is not included.

-Return to owned assets - net farm income, plus interest expense, minus value of operator and family labor, divided by total farm assets owned.
+Return on assets - net farm income, plus interest expense, minus value of operator and family labor, divided by total farm assets owned.

-Return to equity - net farm income minus value of operator and family labor, divided by net worth.
+Return on equity - net farm income minus value of operator and family labor, divided by net worth.

 Operating profit margin ratio - net farm income, plus interest expense, minus value of operator and family labor, divided by value of farm production.